Eric Schopler

-Eric Schopler (February 8, 1927 – July 7, 2006) was a German born American psychologist whose pioneering research into autism led to the foundation of the TEACCH program.
+Eric Schopler (February 8, 1927 – July 7, 2006) was a German-born American psychologist whose research into autism led to the foundation of the Treatment and Education of Autistic and Related Communication Handicapped Children (TEACCH) program.

 Personal life

 Eric Schopler was born February 8, 1927, in Fürth, Germany to Erna Oppenheimer Schopler and Ernst Schopler, who were Jewish.
 In 1938 his family fled Nazi Germany and emigrated to the U.S., where they settled in Rochester, New York.

 Schopler married Betsy Burch in 1953 and together they had three children: Bobby, Tom and Susie.
 Following his divorce in 1970, he married Margaret Lansing.
 He died at the age of 79 from cancer on July 7, 2006, at his home near Mebane, North Carolina.

 Military service and education

 After graduating from high school, Schopler joined the United States Army.
 In 1949 Schopler earned his bachelor's degree from the University of Chicago.
 In 1955, he attained a graduate degree in Social Service Administration.
 He earned a PhD in clinical child psychology in 1964.
 All three degrees were attained at the University of Chicago.